PixelogicDev/HypeVision/README.md

 # HypeVision

-### A desktop application that plays custom songs based on the amount of players left in your PUBG match
+### A desktop application that plays music to hype you up when you need it during Apex Legends

 #### Table Of Contents